-- In a small saucepan, heat the honey, coconut oil and brown rice syrup over low heat, stirring occasionally.
+- In a small saucepan, heat the honey, butter (or coconut oil) and brown rice syrup over low heat, stirring occasionally.

-- Using the back of a metal spoon, firmly press the muesli mixture into the baking tray until firm and flat.
-Once the mixture has slightly cooled, press the choc chips gently into the top.
+- Using the back of a metal spoon, very firmly press the muesli mixture into the baking tray until firm and flat.
+Once the mixture has slightly cooled, press the choc chips gently into the top (they will melt otherwise!).